Giant Leap’s Diversity, Equity and Inclusion Policy

 • External community engagement [Generally applicable] - how we go about increasing DEI in the wider startup ecosystem

 We know that the best way to ensure DEI standards are upheld and improved is to embed measurement and reporting into the approach.
 That’s why we set targets, such as for internal team diversity and our Beyond the Billion pledge.
-We’ll be internally reviewing our progress towards our targets quarterly, and will be open about how we’ve tracked in FY24.
+We’ll be internally reviewing our progress towards our targets quarterly, and will be open about how we’ve tracked in each financial year.

 Share the love